fltdr/module-1-challenge/README.md

-# module-1-challenge
- Module 1: HTML, CSS, and Git - Challenge
+# Module 1: HTML, CSS, and Git - Challenge

+ ## Description

+For this challenge, our goal was for the website to meet accessibility standards.
+We made sure to use semantic HTML, and to update the CSS code accordingly.